-lot.
-The activity at the supplemental lot will be restricted to the display or sale of used motor vehicles only.
+motor vehicles only.
 In naming the location you cannot use trademark names such as Ford, Chevy, Toyota, etc.

 A MOTOR VEHICLE SALESPERSON license is required for every person employed by a dealer to sell motor vehicles (even if on a temporary basis), and for every person employed at a vehicle auction as an auctioneer of vehicles.
 Anyone acting for a dealer in any aspect of negotiating for or displaying a vehicle for sale to the public must have a salesperson's license.
+In addition anyone processing work at clerk's office needs salesperson license.